-Grant’s first job was at the local supermarket and when the Employment Contracts Act came in, he rallied against the rights he and his fellow workers lost.
-Grant studied politics at Otago, graduating with a Bachelor of Arts with honours in 1995.
+Grant studied politics at Otago, graduating with a Bachelor of Arts with Honours in 1995.
 His involvement in the campaign against user-pays education led him to become President of the Otago University Students Association, and later Vice President and then Co-President of the New Zealand University Students Association.

-Grant became the Finance Spokesperson in November 2014, and has previously held spokesperson roles for Labour in Employment, Skills & Training, Economic Development, Tertiary Education, State Services, Health, and Arts, Culture & Heritage.
-He is also a member of Parliament’s Privileges Committee.
+In Opposition, Grant was Finance Spokesperson, and has previously held spokesperson roles for Labour in Employment, Skills & Training, Economic Development, Tertiary Education, State Services, Health, and Arts, Culture & Heritage.

 Grant met his partner Alf in 1998 playing rugby, and their family now includes two grandchildren.
 In 2009 they were joined in a civil union.